-Whenever we’re hospitalized, we put our faith in the doctors, nurses, and the staff to take good care of us while we’re vulnerable and in pain.
+Whenever we’re hospitalized, we put our faith in the doctors, nurses, and staff to take good care of us while we’re vulnerable and in pain.
 One of the common features of being hospitalized is receiving fluids or medicines through an IV.
 It’s so common we barely think about whether it could be dangerous.

-What Happens If IV Is Not In The Vein?
+What Happens If IV Is Not in the Vein?